Skip to content

 Share article

 When bears escape, it usually triggers a high alert.
-However, the incident that recently occurred at the Wildwood Devon Wildlife Park in the UK brought more smiles than panic to the staff and police near Exeter.
+However, the recent incident at the Wildwood Devon Wildlife Park in the UK seemed to amuse both staff and police near Exeter.
 The two European brown bears, Mish and Lucy, had broken out and caused quite a bit of chaos–including in a storage area where food was kept.

 Also interesting: Do you know all 8 real bears?